cardillan/mindcode/SYNTAX-5-OTHER.markdown

 No instructions are removed or added, but the execution of the code is faster.

-Note: this is a simplified form of jump threading optimization.

 ## Inaccessible code elimination

 This optimizer removes instructions that are inaccessible.
 There are several ways inaccessible instructions might appear:
-1. Jump target propagation can create inaccessible jumps that are no longer targeted
+1. Jump threading can create inaccessible jumps that are no longer targeted.
-2. User-created inaccessible regions, such as `while false ... end`
+2. User-created inaccessible regions, such as `while false ... end`.
-3. User defined functions which are called from an inaccessible region
+3. User defined functions which are called from an inaccessible region.

 Instruction removal is done in loops until no instructions are removed.
-This way entire branches of inaccessible code (i.e. code inside the `while false ... end` statement) should be eliminated, assuming the unconditional jump normalization optimizer was on the pipeline.
+This way entire branches of inaccessible code (i.e. all code inside the `while false ... end` statement) should be eliminated, assuming the unconditional jump normalization optimizer was also active.

-## Stack usage optimization
+## Stack optimization

 Optimizes the stack usage -- eliminates `push`/`pop` instruction pairs determined to be unnecessary.
 Several independent optimizations are performed: